entelecheia/intronlp-2024/book/en/week02/index.md

 ## Overview

-Welcome to Week 2 of our "Introduction to NLP and LLMs 202" course!
 This week, we'll dive into the fundamental techniques of text preprocessing, a crucial step in any Natural Language Processing (NLP) pipeline.
 Text preprocessing is essential for cleaning and standardizing raw text data, making it suitable for further analysis and model training.

 ## Learning Objectives